aa6dcc/Heat-Equation/README.md

 ### Fourier series

 A Fourier series is an expansion of a periodic function into an infinite sum of trigonometric functions.
+In our case, Fourier series decomposes the initial temperature distribution f(x) into a sum of sine and cosine functions.
+These basis functions satisfy the boundary conditions and allow the heat equation to be solved as a series of time-evolving terms.
+Each term represents a mode of heat distribution, with higher modes decaying faster due to diffusion.

 <html>
 <h4 style="color:darkblue;">Initial Conditions in the Heat Equation</h4>